NeuroDesk/neurodesk.github.io/content/en/tutorials/functional_imaging/mriqc_cvl.md

 mriqc /path/to/your/data \ # this is the top level of your data folder
          /path/to/your/data/derivatives \ # where you want mriqc output to be saved.
-As you are running the group level analysis this folder should be prepopulated with the results of the participant level analysis group \ # this tells mriqc to agive you the group report -w /path/to/work/directory \ #useful to specify so your home directory definitely doesnt get clogged --nprocs 6 --mem_gb 10000 \ # mriqc can be greedy on the hpc, make sure it is not -v # be verbal mriqc, tell me what you are doing
+As you are running the group level analysis this folder should be prepopulated with the results of the participant level analysis group \ # this tells mriqc to agive you the group report -w /path/to/work/directory \ #useful to specify so your home directory definitely does not get clogged --nprocs 6 --mem_gb 10000 \ # mriqc can be greedy on the hpc, make sure it is not -v # be verbal mriqc, tell me what you are doing
 ```